rocioacost/acklenavenue.github.io/_job_openings/2019-05-14-software-developer-hourly-half-time.md

 location: Remote - Honduras
 time: Half-Time / Hourly
 description: >-
-  We are looking to hire Software developers to work half time and who will assist us with the design, development, and implementation of software solutions.
+  We are looking to hire software developers to work half-time and who will assist us with the design, development, and implementation of software solutions.